scottcrowley/dev_notes/Setups & IDEs/Dev Machine Initial Setup.md

                 * After that you can access the config file by typing `zshconfig` in the terminal.
             * You will want to uncomment the `export PATH` line in the config
                 * `export PATH=$HOME/bin:/usr/local/bin:$HOME/.composer/vendor/bin:$PATH`
                 * After composer is installed, make sure that `$HOME/.composer/vendor/bin:` is added to the path as well, as it is above.
+See the section below on Installing PHP 7.2 with Homebrew for additional path requirements.
+The ones listed in that section should be all that is needed.
         * If you want to use aliases in the terminal:
             * In the `.zshrc` file
                 * At the very bottom type `source ~/.aliases`